Arctic Monkeys and Guns N’ Roses complete Glastonbury headliners line-up

 His ongoing 300-plus date worldwide tour will usher in his retirement from touring after 52 years on the road.

-Eavis told the BBC securing Sir Elton as the festival’s closing act on the Sunday night was a “massive, massive coup”.
+Eavis added that securing him as the festival’s closing act on the Sunday night was a “massive, massive coup”.

-She added: “And he’s really up for it.
-He’s been on the phone with loads of brilliant ideas and he’s just fired up about it.”

 Tickets for the event are sold out but there will be a re-sale of any cancelled or returned tickets in Spring 2023 for those who missed out.